tiuscia/cookieyes-background-overlay/README.md

 ## Note
-if you have a reject button you will need to add a listener for that
+if you have a reject button you will need to add a query selector for that